ionic-team/stencil-site/docs-md/basics/components.md

 ## Embedding or Nesting Components

-Compose components can easily be nested within each other by simply adding the HTML tag to the JSX in the `render` method.
+Components can be composed easily by simply adding the HTML tag to the JSX code.
 Since the components are just HTML tags, nothing needs to be imported to use a Stencil component within another Stencil component.

 Here's an example of using a component within another component